george-mcintyre/aida-pva/docs/4_0_A_DevOps_Guide_to_AIDA_PVA.md

 The Model and Master Oscillator Channel Providers have been mostly implemented but have not been deployed.
 The code is only in the github repository.
 [AIDASLCMOSC code](https://github.com/slaclab/aida-pva/tree/master/src/cpp/providers/SLCMosc), [AIDASLCMODEL code](https://github.com/slaclab/aida-pva/tree/master/src/cpp/providers/SLCModel).
 Documentation: [MOSC](1_06_Users_Guide_SLC_Master_Oscillator_Channel_Provider.md), Tests: [MOSC](https://www.slac.stanford.edu/grp/cd/soft/aida/aida-pva/classedu_1_1stanford_1_1slac_1_1aida_1_1test_1_1_slc_mosc_test.html)

 ### AIDA-PVA SERVICE (AIDA-PVA.JAR)
-* launches the Channel Provider Shared Libraries integrating them into the EPICS PV-Access network
+* launches the Channel Provider Shared Images integrating them into the EPICS PV-Access network
 * Built from [AIDA-PVA Github Repo](https://github.com/slaclab/aida-pva) on Linux and copied to SLCLIBS

 @see [Building AIDA-PVA Service](3_1_Building_AIDA_PVA_Service.md) for instructions on how to build it.